OCD and Anxiety

 Your family's involvement can help ease your transition to, from or back to school or to work.
 Your treatment plan includes family therapy sessions.
 Their participation helps reinforce the skills you learn during treatment and can ease your transition to lower levels of care or life outside Rogers.

 Moving into an unfamiliar place for residential treatment may seem scary, a hassle or disruptive of your family’s life.
 We know it helps to know what to expect.
-Here is what a typical weekday at FOCUS is like:
+Here is what a typical weekday will look like.

 Board-certified psychiatrists direct your treatment with the support of a multidisciplinary team of professionals which includes: